 BiZ-ART also includes a free family-oriented event that is hosted within our office, featuring a new local artist every month.
 Catering by local businesses like Pita Pit, Wooden Spoon and Streetcar Snoballs are frequently present to provide refreshments.
 During the event, the public is invited to attend the artist's showing and shop for local artwork.
 To date, over $10k worth of art has been sold by our participating local artists.

-During the month of September there will be several acrylic paintings on display by local artist Celia Carr, a Louisiana native with a diverse and enticing cultural background.
+During the month of September there will be several acrylic paintings on display by local artist Lauren Ross Simmons, a Louisiana born artist, Shreveport resident.

 This website is not intended to constitute legal advice, the provision of legal services or an attorney-client relationship.
 By posting and/or maintaining this website and its contents, Hayter | Reynolds does not intend to solicit legal business from clients located in states or jurisdictions where Hayer | Reynolds or its individual attorneys are not licensed or authorized to practice law.